iNarendraK/terraform_nov/Day5/README.md

 From your Azure portal, search for "Azure DevOps organizations" and click the same
 ![Azure DevOps Organizations](azure1.png)

-Click on "My Azure DevOps Organizations", which will take you to below page
+You will see below page now
 ![Azure DevOps Organizations](azure2.png)